afcarl/what-science-one-did-to-my-brain/slides.md

 ---

-# A lesson in approximation with computation
+# A lesson in approximation to a journey in computation

 > - How much exactly does flu shuffle its genome in the world?
 Is it important for switching viral hosts?
 > - Answered in Ma et. al., 2016 (PNAS).